asanmateu/emails2query-tool/README.md

 # emails2query Tool (v2.0.0)

-This script takes a template with the columns retailer_id, additional_names, and additional_emails, and generates an excel file with a all each of the rows transforment in query-ready format.
+This script takes a template with the columns retailer_id, additional_names, and additional_emails, and generates an excel file with each of the rows transforment in query-ready format.

 Follow python and conda environment installation from joor-cd-cleaner repository (if you need to): https://github.com/asanmateu/joor-cd-cleaner

-An complex environment is not needed here as long as you got Python3, pandas, and NumPy.
+A complex environment is not needed here as long as you got Python3, pandas, and NumPy.
 Errors may occur if some excel packages are not installed.
-In this case set up the environment.
+In this case set up the environment or just follow the error an will tell you which ones are missing.
+It should even tell you what command to run (i.e., `conda install openpyxl`).
 Slack Toni if you are having issues with the installation process.

 ## Instructions